 When To Go To Devil’s Postpile

-Before you start to make plans in order to venture out to see this amazing monument yourself you need to know when exactly to go.
+Before you start to make plans to venture out to see this amazing monument yourself you need to know when exactly to go.
 The Devil’s Postpile Monument is only open seasonally each year when Sierra winter storms have not yet covered the area with deep snow.
 The Monument will typically open in mid- to late-June once roads are clear of winter ice and debris.
-The operating season is relatively short because come mid- to late-October, early winter storms in the High Sierra already begin to bring snow to the area, closing the monument.
+The operating season is relatively short because come mid- to late-October, early winter storms in the High Sierra already begin to bring snow, closing the monument.

 During operating season the monument is open 7 days a week, 24 hours a day for your enjoyment.